Milt Stegall: Winnipeg Blue Bombers

-Stegall has continued his excellence throughout the seasons with the Blue Bombers.
-Throughout his career, Stegall has led the CFL in receptions once, he twice led the league in receiving yards and he led the league in touchdown receptions 5 times.
+Stegall continued his excellence throughout the seasons with the Blue Bombers.
+Throughout his career, Stegall led the CFL in receptions once, he twice led the league in receiving yards and he led the league in touchdown receptions 5 times.
 In 2005 at age 35, some thought Stegall's play would be on the decline, but he shrugged off critics by capping off the season with his 5th All-Star selection.
-Amidst endless offensive coordinator changes, as well as many head coach changes, Stegall still has remained a reliable, and at times unstoppable force for the Blue Bombers.
+Amidst endless offensive coordinator changes, as well as many head coach changes, Stegall still remained a reliable, and at times unstoppable force for the Blue Bombers.
 Arguably one of the most popular Bombers of all time he was named to the All-Time 75th Anniversary Team.
-With the 2005 season over, there was speculation that Stegall would retire, but he soon announced that he would in fact be returning for, at least, one more year.
+With the 2005 season over, there was speculation that Stegall would retire, but he soon announced that he would in fact return.
+Despite a successful 2006 campaign for Stegall, the Blue Bombers once again failed to achieve playoff success.
+After more retirement speculation, Stegall announced in December of 2006 that he would return to the Blue Bombers for, at least, one more year.
 In the 5th game of the Bombers' 2007 season, July 27, 2007, Milt Stegall became the all-time CFL touchdown leader on a 1-yard pass originally designed as a running play for the occasion, surpassing running backs Mike Pringle and George Reed, and went on to score another major before the end of the game to bring his total up to that point to 139 touchdowns.

 Stegall had said that he was 99.9% sure that he was going to retire after then 2007 season but on January 31, 2008, announced he was returning to the Bombers for another year.
 On September 12, 2008, Stegall initially tied Allen Pitts with a 16-yard touchdown reception to become the CFL's all-time leader in career receiving yards.
 Shortly thereafter, Stegall surpassed Pitts with a highlight reel 92-yard touchdown catch and run, totaling 14,982 yards in his career.
 On June 29, 2012, he was surpassed by Geroy Simon of the BC Lions and is currently second in career receiving yards at 15,153 yards.